Crestview Grand Theft Attorneys

 A second degree felony has a maximum sentence of 15 years in prison.

 A first degree felony has a maximum sentence of 30 years in prison.

 How can an attorney defend me if I’m charged with Grand Theft in Crestview?

-I have two priorities in all felony cases I defend:
+We have two priorities in all felony cases we defend:

-- Keep my client out of jail/prison, and
+- Keep our client out of jail/prison, and

-- Make sure my client doesn’t end up with a felony on their record.
+- Make sure our client doesn’t end up with a felony on their record.

 How to accomplish those 2 goals?

 Every case is different, so the strategy will have to be adapted to the facts and circumstances of your particular case.
 Other factors include the strength of the evidence against you, and whether or not you have a prior criminal record.

 The key is that it takes years of experience to be able to adapt and create strategies that give you the best possible chance.